Deducted from sick leave balance:

 Extended Illness Leave (Differential Sick Pay)

 When all available sick leave and vacation benefits have been exhausted, differential pay shall be paid for a period not to exceed five months; beginning with the first day of disability for classified or upon exhaustion of accrued sick leave for certificated.
-For classified employees, if a substitute is provided, differential is the difference between the employee’s regular wage and the Step 1 rate four ranges below their current classification.
+For classified employees, if a substitute is provided, differential is the difference between the employee’s regular wage and the rate actually paid to the substitute.
 If no substitute is provided, the employee shall receive full compensation.
 For certificated employees, differential shall be the difference between their salary and a substitute’s salary (or fifty percent of the employee’s per diem, whichever is greater, if the employee was not on differential the preceding school year).

 Employees subpoenaed to testify in a trial as a result of being an employee of the Cypress School District, and which does not involve the employee as a party, will be granted paid leave.